fixie-ai/fixie-sdk-js/docs/ts.md

 $ fixie agent init --language ts
 ```

-This generates a TypeScript project template, and all the examples in the docs will be in TypeScript, but you can also use JS if you preferl
+This generates a TypeScript project template, and all the examples in the docs will be in TypeScript, but you can also use JS if you prefer.

 ## Example
 To make funcs available to your agent, export them from your module: